pmem/pmdk-examples/mapreduce/README.md

 ### Build Instructions

 There is a Makefile provided by the sample.
-To compile the sample, just type `make`; NVML (libpmemobj is part of NVML) needs to be properly installed in your system, as well as a C++ compiler.
+To compile the sample, just type `make`; PMDK (libpmemobj is part of PMDK) needs to be properly installed in your system, as well as a C++ compiler.
 The default C++ compiler used is `g++`.
 You can change that by setting the `CXX` variable in the Makefile.

-If compilation fails because pkg-config cannot find the configuration files for NVML, you may need to set the `PKG_CONFIG_PATH` variable before doing make.
+If compilation fails because pkg-config cannot find the configuration files for PMDK, you may need to set the `PKG_CONFIG_PATH` variable before doing make.
-If you installed NVML with the default configuration, these files will probably be either in `/usr/local/lib/pkgconfig` or `/usr/local/lib64/pkgconfig`.
+If you installed PMDK with the default configuration, these files will probably be either in `/usr/local/lib/pkgconfig` or `/usr/local/lib64/pkgconfig`.

 <!-- -->